cloudmesh/classes/docs/source/i524/technologies.rst

 	 Parallel Virtual Machine. :cite:`git-Scalapack`

-	 ScaLAPACK is a open source software package and is available from netlib via anonymous ftp and the World Wide Web at http://www.netlib.org/scalapack.
-It contains driver routines  for
-	 solving standard types of problems, computational routines  to perform a distinct computational task, and auxiliary routines  to perform a certain subtask or common low-level computation.
+	 ScaLAPACK is a open source software package and is available from netlib via anonymous ftp and the World Wide Web.
+It contains driver routines  for solving standard types of problems, computational routines  to perform a distinct computational task, and auxiliary routines  to perform a certain subtask or common low-level computation.
 ScaLAPACK routines are based on